-Long-distance riders stopping over in the area appreciate the welcome respite offered by our rural roads and trails, especially if they’ve come off heavily-trafficked Highway 97.
+Long-distance riders stopping over in Crater Lake’s Backyard™ appreciate the welcome respite offered by our rural roads and trails, especially if they’ve come off heavily-trafficked Highway 97.
 They find opportunities for day rides during their rest, like the 9-mile compacted gravel surface trail that connects Lake of the Woods and Fish Lake Recreation Areas.
 The trail crosses recent lava flows from Brown Mountain and offers views of Mt.
 McLoughlin.
 Start from Great Meadow, Brown Mountain Trailhead, or an area campground or picnic site.

 Riders enjoy Westside Road because of its low traffic, wide shoulders, smooth pavement, frequent pull-offs, long sight distances, well-spaced stops, rolling grades, shady scenery, and no long hills.
 Locals value Westside Road as a great location for children beginning to cycle, since shoulders are wide enough for side-by-side bicycles.